servicenowcmf/ansible-tomcat-ubuntu/README.md

-## Standalone Tomcat Deployment to ubuntu Os
+## Standalone Tomcat Deployment to Ubuntu 14 - Trusty

-- Requires Ansible 1.2 or newer
+- Requires Ansible 3.0 or newer
-- Expects Ubuntu hosts
+- Expects Ubuntu 14 LTS Hosts
-- Install Openjdk 1.8
+- Installs Openjdk 1.8
-- Install Tomcat7 or 8
+- Installs Tomcat 7 (with a future update it will provide the capability to install Tomcat 8.0)

-These playbooks deploy a very basic implementation of Tomcat Application Server, version 7 or 8.
-To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want Tomcat deployed, and edit the group_vars/tomcat-servers file to set any Tomcat configuration parameters you need.
+These playbooks deploy a very basic implementation of the Tomcat Application Server, version 7.0.

-Then run the playbook, like this:

-For Tomcat7 :

-	ansible-playbook -i hosts site.yml --extra-vars "version=7"

-For Tomcat8 :

-	ansible-playbook -i hosts site.yml --extra-vars "version=8"

-When the playbook run completes, you should be able to see the Tomcat Application Server running on the ports you chose, on the target machines.

-This is a very simple playbook and could serve as a starting point for more complex Tomcat-based projects.

-### Ideas for Improvement

-Here are some ideas for ways that these playbooks could be extended:

-- Write a playbook to deploy an actual application into the server.
-- Deploy Tomcat clustered with a load balancer in front.

-We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests.

-@Inforedaster
+The original playbook was forked from @Inforedaster.
+The redesigned playbook is designed to run with Ansible Tower with Ubuntu host in the AWS cloud.
+The playbook can not run the Tomcat server on Port 80.

+Please use the following Extra Variables:

+version: 7
+http_port: 8080
+https_port: 8043
+admin_username: username
+admin_password: password